 Content can be anything: images, text, video, multimedia, and more.

-Here are some tips to have quality content on your website:
+Here are some tips to have quality content for online boutiques:

 - Create a content post schedule.
 Do not let the weather dictate when to put out new content.
 Make an exact schedule or a content calendar and stick to it.